 If you want to truly differentiate your brand from competitors and win your customers’ undying loyalty, get out of Maslow’s basement and start appealing to their higher needs.

-- How can your solution improve your customers’ lives for the better?
+• How can your products or services genuinely improve your customers' lives?

 What you can do to stay top of mind among your customers is to be there for them in moments that matter most.